NTN Bearing Tolerance Standards: ISO, JIS & Precision Classes Explained

 Bearing Type standard Applicable tolerance Applicable tolerance Applicable tolerance Applicable tolerance Applicable tolerance

-Self-aligning ball bearings ISO 492class 0
+Self-aligning ball bearings ISO 492 class 0

-Spherical roller bearings ISO 492class 0
+Spherical roller bearings ISO 492 class 0

 Tapered roller